 in case of the purchase of the equipment, software or furnishing the summary cost which is lower than PLN 50,000 per partner, the full cost of purchase is eligible, provided that the equipment, software or devices were purchased in the period of first 48 months of the project implementation or in 45 months upon the conclusion of the financial contract, depending which deadline expires first.
 The purchase of the equipment, software and furnishing the cost of which is equal or higher than PLN 50,000 or which was performed upon the aforementioned date is eligible only on the basis of the depreciation costs.
 This point does not refer to the projects the main object of which is obtaining the equipment, software or furnishing by the Beneficiary,

+due to the COVID-19 pandemic, the Delegated Authority may in individual cases, at the request of the Beneficiary, agree on the purchase of the equipment, software or furnishing after the stated above deadlines,

-the preceeding point does not refer to the projects implemented in another mode than an open call for proposals in which the acquisition of the equipment, software and furnishing contributes to the creation and development of the institutional system of accepting the foreigners and their returns,
+the two preceeding points do not refer to the projects implemented in another mode than an open call for proposals in which the acquisition of the equipment, software and furnishing contributes to the creation and development of the institutional system of accepting the foreigners and their returns,